DataDog/documentation/content/en/continuous_integration/guides/flaky_test_management.md

 ### Ignore new flaky tests detected by mistake

-You can ignore new flaky tests detected for a certain commit if you consider those flaky tests were detected by mistake.
-The tests will reappear if the commit exhibits Flakiness again.
+You can ignore new flaky tests for a particular commit if you determine that those flaky tests were detected by mistake.
+The tests reappear if the commit exhibits flakiness again.

-1. Click on the **New Flaky** number and then click on the **Ignore flaky tests** action.
+Click on the **New Flaky** number and then click **Ignore flaky tests**.

 {{< img src="ci/ignore-new-flaky-tests.png" alt="Ignore all new flaky tests for a commit" style="width:100%;">}}